Comuniqa : Exploring Large Language Models for improving speaking skills: Evaluations

 \subsection{Quantitative Results}

-We did not observe any noticeable difference in the average or individual student scores across multiple app sessions conducted using the Comuniqa App.
+We did not observe any noticeable difference in the average or individual student scores across multiple app sessions conducted using the Comuniqa App (Figure \ref{fig:avg_scores_plot_group1} and Figure ).
 This can be attributed to the fact that all the sessions were conducted within a span of two weeks, during which it was not anticipated that the participants would demonstrate substantial enhancement in their speaking skills.

-The average rating provided by participants for the overall experience with the Comuniqa app in Group 1 and Group 3 is 3.72 $\pm$ 0.88 and 4.58 $\pm$ 1.08 respectively.
+Each participant was asked to rate their overall experience with the Comuniqa app and/or the human expert on a Likert scale of 1 (Poor) to 5 (Excellent).
+The average rating provided by participants for their overall experience with the Comuniqa app in Group 1 and Group 3 is 3.72 $\pm$ 0.88 and 4.58 $\pm$ 1.08 respectively.
 The average rating for the human experts in Group 2 and Group 3 is 4.09 $\pm$ 0.60 and 4.5 $\pm$ 0.95 respectively.
-Overall, we see that the ratings are slightly higher for human experts compared to the Comuniqa app.
-The users wanted to improve their speaking skills, such as improving day-to-day conversations, interview preparation, standard language tests (IELTS/TOEFL), public speaking and class presentations.
+Overall, we see that the ratings are slightly higher for human experts compared to the Comuniqa app (Figure \ref{fig:ratings}).

+In terms of participants' motivation for improving their speaking skills, the users wanted to improve their speaking skills for various reasons such as improving day-to-day conversations, interview preparation, standard language tests (IELTS/TOEFL), public speaking and class presentations (Figure \ref{fig:motivation}).
 We plan to conduct a more extended study to validate our findings further.
-Please refer to Appendix \ref{sec:appendix_graphs} for relevant figures.